Hrithik-Surapuraju/AppSecurity/README.md

 # Simple AppSec Scanner

+NOTE:  This application was developed for company and hence code base is not loaded to GitHuib

 `security_scanner.py` is a lightweight Python CLI that demonstrates both:

 - `SAST` (Static Application Security Testing): scans source files for risky patterns without executing them